HatcherDX/dx-engine/README.md

 We believe the future of development tools will be built by the community.
 If you are passionate about developer experience and the future of AI, we would love your help.

 Please read our **[CONTRIBUTING.md](CONTRIBUTING.md)** to learn how you can get involved, from reporting bugs to submitting your first pull request.

-## Our Open-Core Philosophy

-Hatcher is and always will be an open-core project.
-We are committed to building a powerful, free, and open-source tool for individual developers.
-Our core mission is to empower the community.

-Our commercial strategy is focused on providing features for professional teams and enterprises.
-Paid offerings, such as advanced "Team Playbooks", centralized governance, and premium support, are what will fund the continuous development and innovation of the free, core product that everyone can use.

-This model allows us to build a sustainable business while staying true to our open-source roots.

 ## About the Author